-When you prepare to sell or transfer your company, or a portion of it, the valuation process needs to follow the guidelines of the Uniform Standards or Professional Appraisal Practice (USPAP), the Financial Accounting Standards Board (FASB) and all applicable regulatory agencies (SEC, IRS).
+When you prepare to sell or transfer all or a portion of your company, the valuation process should consider guidelines outlined in the Uniform Standards or Professional Appraisal Practice (USPAP), the Financial Accounting Standards Board (FASB) and all applicable regulatory agencies (SEC, IRS).

 For these reasons, professional organizations have been established.
-These organizations define the standards for business appraisals.
+Some of these organizations, outlined below, define standards for business appraisals.
 They also offer accreditation for financial professionals who perform business valuations.

 REASONS TO GET A VALUATION

-Business owners decide to seek valuations for two reasons.
-In some cases they are required, and in others they are desired by management to help make business decisions.
-In all cases, the reason for the valuation influences the methods that are used in arriving at a legitimate valuation.
+Business owners decide to seek valuations for many reasons.
+In some cases, they are required, and in other instances, they are desired by management to help make business decisions.
+In all cases, the reason for the valuation influences the methods used in arriving at a legitimate valuation.

 Required Valuations for Financial Reporting

 Both internal and external events can affect the value of your business.
-Loss of a key executive (internal event) or new regulations that affect the marketability of your product (external event) are both examples that affect financial reporting.
-These events affect financial reporting because of their tax implications as well as their impact on the overall health of your business.
+An organizational restructuring (internal event) or a new accounting regulation that affects how revenue or an expense is recorded on the income statement (external event) are both examples of events that could impact the value of your business for financial reporting purposes.
+These events can affect value under financial reporting because of their implications on earnings, as well as their impact on the overall health of your business.

-SEC Filings/IPO: public companies are required to file annual reports with the Securities and Exchange Commission that include audited financial statements reflecting the value of the company.
+SEC Filings/IPO: Public companies are required to file annual reports with the Securities and Exchange Commission that include audited financial statements reflecting the company's value.
 A complete valuation is required when a private company prepares to go public.